aafaq-cloud/nz.frankie4.com1/README.md

 1. [Get a Theme Kit password](https://shopify.dev/themes/tools/theme-kit/getting-started#step-2-get-a-theme-kit-password) - this will be used during configuration.

-2. From the base directory, run `npm install` to install dependencies (including Theme Kit)
+2. From the base directory, run `npm install` to install dependencies (including Theme Kit's node component)
 3. Create a duplicate of  `config-example.yaml`, and rename it to `config.yaml`
 4. Fill in the config fields: